Skip to main content

 1. Click New MCP Server.

-2. Provide a name and the server's URL.
+2. Provide a name, an optional description, and the server's URL.

 3. ORQO connects to the server and discovers available tools.